Installation

 Notes

 The Nix-powered installation methods install the Socat tool automatically.
-For other installation methods, use your system pacakge manager to install it.
+For other installation methods, use your system package manager to install it.
 For example, Ubuntu users might run sudo apt-get install socat.